-The VMware Virtual SAN (VSAN) is a new feature, in beta for vSphere 5.5, allowing storage resources attached directly to ESXi hosts to be used for distributed storage and accessed by multiple ESXi hosts.
+The VMware Virtual SAN (VSAN) allows storage resources attached directly to ESXi hosts to be used for distributed storage and accessed by multiple ESXi hosts.
 Follow the recommendations in this section for the best performance.

 VSAN Hardware Selection and Layout